2025–26 Arsenal F.C. season: EFL Cup

 The Gunners entered the EFL Cup in the third round as one of the Premier League teams participating in UEFA competitions.
 As a seeded team, they were drawn away to League One side Port Vale.
 They were then drawn consecutive home ties against Premier League opposition, with Brighton & Hove Albion in the fourth round and Crystal Palace in the quarter-finals.
+The semi-final draw then pitted Arsenal against another London rival in the form of Chelsea, with the second and decisive leg taking place at home.
+In the final, the club lost to Manchester City.